Bira/octopus-carnival/_drafts/lphr-scene-04.md

 gap that could allow the PCs to squeeze through.
 That's exactly what they do, for as soon as they get close to the building they hear the sounds of fighting!

-- I determine that squeezing past the front doors requires an unmodified DX roll, and all of the party succeeds.
+    [GM] I determine that squeezing past the front doors requires an unmodified DX roll, and all of the party succeeds.

 Inside, the group finds a small pack of dogs viciously attacking a band of small creatures that look like upright possums.
 The "possums" wear clothing stitched